section-engineering-education/engineering-education/content/articles/building-an-animated-vertical-timeline-chart-with-html-css-and-javascript/index.md

 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/building-an-animated-vertical-timeline-chart-with-html-css-and-javascript/hero.jpg
+  - url: /engineering-education/building-an-animated-vertical-timeline-chart-with-html-css-and-javascript/hero.png
     alt: Building an animated vertical timeline chart with HTML, CSS and JavaScript Hero Image
 ---
 Have you ever considered making a visual representation of your accomplishments throughout your career?
 <!--more-->
 If that is the case, you will only need a timeline chart where you can easily incorporate all of your accomplishments in a single link using a timeline.
 The résumé, portfolio, and timeline chart are the primary visual representations of our accomplishments and experiences.
-In this article, we will use `HTML5`, `CSS3` (glassmorphism implementation), and `Vanilla JavaScript` to create a vertical timeline chart for storing your accomplishments and experiences.
+This article will use `HTML5`, `CSS3` (glassmorphism implementation), and `Vanilla JavaScript` to create a vertical timeline chart for storing your accomplishments and experiences.

 ### Table of contents
 - [Prerequisites](#prerequisites)